 Therapy’s a little like detective work.
 Where is the block, and what is it?
-The best way to find the clues and get on the trail is to notice how you react both inside and outside of your sessions.
+The best way to find and follow the clues is to notice how you react both inside and outside of your sessions.
 The more you can keep an eye on yourself, the more likely you’ll be to see where you’re getting stuck.

 74. Be motivated.

 We all struggle with motivation sometimes; that struggle can be a big part of what brings us to therapy.
 But to succeed in therapy, you need to be motivated enough to do the work in and out of sessions.
 If you find your motivation flagging, do some self-examination and see if it’s time to take a break.

 75. Be honest.

 When you’re honest with your therapist, it makes it easier for you to be honest with yourself.
 Notice what you want to hold back, then work up the courage to talk about it with your therapist.

 As human beings, we instinctively avoid pain, including what hurts us emotionally.
 We go a long way to avoid having certain thoughts or feelings.
 Notice when you’re resisting something and see if you can work up the courage to face it.
 This will open new doors for you both in and outside of therapy.